f4exb/picc1101/README.md

   - /var/ax25/axp1
   - /var/ax25/axp2

+AX.25/KISS engine will be attached to the `axp1` end and the program to `axp2`.

 ### Create the network device using kissattach
   - `sudo kissattach /var/ax25/axp1 radio0 10.0.0.7`
   - `sudo ifconfig ax0 netmask 255.255.255.0`

-This will create the ax0 network device as shown by the `/sbin/ifconfig` command:
+This will create the `ax0` network device as shown by the `/sbin/ifconfig` command:
 <pre><code>
 ax0       Link encap:AMPR AX.25  HWaddr F4EXB-15
           inet addr:10.0.1.7  Bcast:10.0.1.255  Mask:255.255.255.0